Inviting Me to Review You

 Still Keen?

-With that in mind, I would love to hear from you about your show and would probably love to come and see it too.
+With all this in mind, I would love to hear from you about your show.

 Additional Reading